AIFF's Kushal Das: Infrastructure is a problem in Delhi | Goal.com

 "Infrastructure is a problem in Delhi.
 After the U-17 World Cup, we have stadiums so much superior to the Ambedkar Stadium.
 The Jawaharlal Nehru Stadium is not a football stadium.
 The experience (there) was so bad (during ISL games)," the AIFF official said.

-He further added, "The capital is very important.
+He further added, "The capital is very important, so are the other cities.
 The AIFF has the structure and the knowledge base to help the state association.
 We can create a structure that is necessary for football to thrive again in Delhi.
 It will take some time but if you come to us, we are very willing to help."

 Das also said that in order to attract sponsors and sell the idea of a Delhi-based club, Football Delhi has to come up with a strategic plan.